 My name is Anh Vo.
-I am a Vietnamese choreographer, dancer, theorist and activist.
-I create dances and produce texts about (pornographic) sex and (queer) relations, about being and form, about identity and abstraction, about history and its colonial reality.
-Having earned a B.A. from Brown University, I am currently based in Brooklyn, NY while completing the MA Program in Performance Studies at New York University.
-I have trained extensively in Dance Theory with Noémie Solomon and Rebecca Schneider; in Dance Composition with Juliana May, Michelle Bach-Coulibaly, Julie Strandberg along with various others.
+I am a Vietnamese choreographer, dancer, theorist, and activist.
+I create dances and produce texts about pornography and queer relations, about being and form, about identity and abstraction, about history and its colonial reality.
+Currently based in Brooklyn, I earn my degrees in Performance Studies from Brown University (BA) and New York University (MA).
+In addition to this writing for this blog, I am the Co-Editor of Critical Correspondence.

 For more (or perhaps less) information, please visit my personal website.